Facebook Email Me Bloglovin TPT Shop Pinterest Image Map

 Motivated to Write!

 Did you ever think back to how you learned to write?
 For me it was in 7th Grade English class.
 My teacher, Ms. Kisella, was a stickler for grammar, gave new meaning to drill and repetition, and made us show text evidence long before it was a "thing."
-But the best experience I remember from that 7th grade class was pen pals!
+But the best experience I remember from that 7th-grade class was pen pals!
 Ms. Kisella got us pen pals, and I fell in love with writing!
 Over the course of the next few years, one pen pal led to many and before I knew it, I had 5 pen pals within the United States and 5 in foreign countries.
 I can honestly say that I learned to write by writing to pen pals!

 Research has shown that children are more likely to develop writing skills when they have a real audience, and writing to peers provides the perfect audience.
 This year I was fortunate enough to connect with Kathie at Tried and True Teaching Tools.
-We discovered that not only were we from opposites sides of the country, but we were also both interested in letter writing for our kids.
+We discovered that not only were we from opposite sides of the country, but we were also both interested in letter writing for our kids.
 We implemented our pen pal exchange in just a few easy steps.

 pen-pals